ast506plasma/pic/README.md

 doxygen
 ```
 This will produce an [HTML](docs/html/index.html) and a [LaTeX](docs/latex/refman.tex).
-The latter can be made into a PDF if **LaTeX** is installed by running
+The latter can be made into a PDF if **LaTeX** is installed.
+Enter in the command line:
 ```
 cd docs/latex/
 make